krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Wall-clock - filtering
 {: #wall-filter}

-If you open the wall-clock flame graph for the first time you may be confused, since it usually look like this:
+If you open the wall-clock flame graph for the first time, you may be confused, since it usually looks like this:

 ![alt text](/assets/async-demos/wall-filter.png "flames")

-You see all the threads even if they are sleeping or waiting in some queue for a job.
+You see all the threads, even if they are sleeping or waiting in some queue for a job.
 Wall-clock shows you all of them.
-Most of the time you want to focus on the frames where your application is doing something, not when it is waiting.
-All you need to do is to filter proper stack traces.
-If you are using Spring Boot with embedded Tomcat you can filter stack traces that contain the ```SocketProcessorBase.run``` method.
-In my viewer you can just paste it to _stack trace filter_, and you are done.
-If you want to focus on one controller, class, method, ..., it's just a matter of proper filtering.
+Most of the time, you want to focus on the frames where your application is doing something, not when it is waiting.
+All you need to do is to filter the stack traces.
+If you are using Spring Boot with the embedded Tomcat, you can filter stack traces that contain the ```SocketProcessorBase.run``` method.
+In my viewer, you can just paste it to _stack trace filter_, and you are done.
+It's just a matter of proper filtering if you want to focus on one controller, class, method, etc.

 ### CPU - easy-peasy
 {: #cpu-easy }